-On the next page, you’ll now be asked to choose a plan.
+On the next page, you’ll be asked to choose a plan.
 Since you’re just getting started, you can choose the basic plan that also includes a free domain and free SSL.
 You can always upgrade your account as your site grows.

 After entering the details, scroll down the page until you find the package information box.
-You can select the basic plan for 12 months, 24 months or 36 months.
-To save money, you can uncheck the addons that are preselected by default.
-When starting out, you won’t be needing these addons.
-You can always add them later if needed.
+You can select the basic plan for 12 months, 24 months, or 36 months.
+Choosing the 36-month plan will get you the best value for your money!

 You’ve successfully subscribed to a hosting plan.
-You will be asked to create a password for your account.
+You will be asked to create a password for your new user account.
 After that, you’ll receive an email with details on how to log in to your web hosting control panel (cPanel) where you can manage everything from hosting files to emails and support.

 Step 2: Install WordPress

 After purchasing a web hosting account, the next step is to install WordPress on it.

 With Bluehost, you don’t have to go through a separate WordPress installation process because Bluehost now does it by default.
 All you have to do is choose your WordPress theme, specify the name and tagline for your blog, and you’ll be ready to get started with WordPress.